-You describe yourself as a Actionable futurist – what does that mean?
+You describe yourself as The Actionable Futurist – what does that mean?

-A Actionable Futurist, as opposed to a futurist is someone who can see how current trends are likely to disrupt a business in the short to mid-term – ie, this quarter versus the next 5 years, whereas a futurist is likely to be looking 10 – 20 years out.
-A Actionable Futurist is likely to be an existing practitioner in a specific field or industry, and so can see first-hand how things might be impacted and provide practical and actionable advice that can be put into place the next day or next week.
+As The Actionable Futurist, as opposed to a futurist.
+I am someone who can see how current trends are likely to disrupt a business in the short to mid-term – ie, this quarter versus the next 5 years, whereas a futurist is likely to be looking 10 – 20 years out.
+As a practitioner in the industry, I can see first-hand how things might be impacted and provide practical and actionable advice that can be put into place the next day or next week.

 What’s the most common question you are asked by audiences about the future?

 The most common question is “what’s coming next and what do I need to worry about?”.
 Audiences don’t want to know what life will be like in 5-10 years, their horizons are much shorter – next month or next quarter.
 Often people want to know what of the latest jargon they need to be worried about, and what it actually means.
 As concepts such as blockchain and artificial intelligence make it into the mainstream news, they want someone who can translate the buzzwords into business speak.
 Thinking about the short-term future can help companies budget for their digital transformation, as well as hire ahead of the curve so they are not caught out as customers move to a more “always on” digital way of doing business.

 How forward thinking do you think the travel sector is from a digital perspective?